puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-Name of the Shibboleth package to be installed
+Name of the Shibboleth package to be installed.

 Default value: `undef`